How did Beecham’s become the largest patent medicine manufacturer in the world?

+Beecham began to manufacture Beecham’s pills from 1847.
+Comprised of aloes, ginger and soap, they had a mild laxative effect.
 The pills were more palatable than the traditional home remedies of the day, such as rhubarb and Epsom salts.

 Beecham relocated to the booming mill towns of the North West of England.
 He sold his pills from a market stall in Wigan, Lancashire.
-He relocated to nearby St Helens in 1859.
+He relocated to nearby St Helens from 1859.

 The business was run by the family and a small number of employees until the late 1870s.

-Thomas Beecham’s son Joseph (1848 – 1916) had effectively taken control of the company by the 1880s.
+Joseph Beecham (1848 – 1916) had effectively taken control of his father’s business by the 1880s.
 Joseph Beecham was described as “[i]n personal appearance … the quiet, pipe-smoking, tweed-clad type of Englishman.
 He has neither business nor artistic pose, and is modesty itself.”

-A factory was leased in Brooklyn, New York from 1890 in order to manufacture Beecham pills for the American market.
+A new electric-powered factory was opened in St Helens in 1886.
+A factory was leased in Brooklyn, New York in order to manufacture Beecham pills for the American market from 1890.

 Joseph Beecham spent £100,000 a year on advertising by 1895.
-The factory had 120 employees, all men.
+The factory employed 120 people.